ncagle/DNS-over-HTTPS/Survey:-curl-and-libcurl-2015.md

    - UNIX sockets
    - the share interface
  6. Which SSL backends do you use?
 (NEW 2015)
- 7. If you're using a binding, tell is which!
+ 7. If you're using a binding, tell us which!
 (NEW 2015)

 What kind of person are you?
 ----------------------------